Information from the School Nurse

 Page updated May 11, 2018

-New York State Law Section 2164 requires certain immunizations (shots) to enter and attend school, to review all immunization requirements click on the link below.
+New York State Law Section 2164 requires certain immunizations (shots) to enter and attend school.
 Proof of current vaccinations is required by the first day of the school year for attendance.

 Vaccinations due between 7th and 12th grade are as follows:

-- Students entering 6th grade or 11 years of age must have the Tetanus and Diphtheria toxoid-containing vaccine and Pertussis vaccine booster (Tdap) and 2 doses of the Varicella vaccine (Chickenpox)
+- Students entering 6th grade or by 11 years of age must have the Tetanus and Diphtheria toxoid-containing vaccine and Pertussis vaccine booster (Tdap) and 2 doses of the Varicella (Chickenpox) vaccine.

-However all required vaccinations per the chart below must also be current for school attendance.
+However all required vaccinations per the chart on the link below must be current for school attendance.

 2018-19 School Year New York State Immunization Requirements for School Entrance/Attendance